NavyDevilDoc/Retrieval_Augmented_Generation/README.md

 Please note that OpenAI charges to use GPT-3.5 and the embedding tool and Pinecone charges a relatively small amount for their services.
 Using an open-source LLM gives you access to the Ollama embedding functionality, which is similarly free.
 I have notes in the code about the vector length for whichever LLM model you'd like to use with your database of choice.
 If you use OpenAI and/or Pinecone, you'll need to generate your API key, because you can't use mine.

 My next big update will be a simple Flask-based web application with minor tweaks and improvements to the base RAG model.

+NOTE: Enter your question, file path, or index name wherever you see empty quotation marks in the code.